em00k/zxnext-menuedit/README.md

   - FIXED : Command Line would reset to position 0,0 if > 42 chars, then spew the screen
   - FIXED : Browser sorting
-  - FIXED : Only show version warning on of less than 2.07
+  - FIXED : Only show version warning on NZXOS less than 2.07
   - ADDED : CLEAR 65367 to BASIC loaders
   - ADDED : Shows shortcut key on left of menu items